 “We recognized there’s a significant amount of aging housing stock, both in under served areas and in the broader housing market, and there’s also a need for affordable housing,” Kelly Marrocco, director of credit policy at Freddie Mac said in an interview.
 “This is a new offering that allows people to purchase a home that needs repair, or allows existing homeowners to renovate without having to do a cash-out refinance.”

 The new mortgage product has a unique feature to address the danger of natural disasters and flooding.
 It allows owners to use the funds to renovate or repair a property that has been damaged in a natural disaster or for changes that will help to prevent damage from a future disaster, such as work on storm surge barriers, foundation retrofitting, or retaining walls.
+A home’s foundation is a concrete base placed below ground, upon which a home rests.
+A good foundation is critical to a home’s well-being, as it supports the full load of the structure, preventing a variety of potential damages from occurring.
+Foundation Repair Company are experts at pier and beam foundation repair, basement crack repair, repair of basement vertical cracks, and in fact, repair of virtual all foundation issues.
+Make sure to check out Foundation Repair San Antonio offers several types of foundation repair solutions.
+Our highly trained staff will suggest solutions based on your home’s needs.

 The funds “can be used to address housing resiliency items that will either repair damage or improve the homes ability to withstand environmental hazards,” Marrocco said.